 If you have moved to the place where you study, you might not have had time to register with a GP.
 If you need help you can get an appointment as a temporary patient.
 The student support service may be able to help you find your nearest GP.

 You can also find local GP surgeries on the following NHS website:

-You can find more information about ‘What to expect from your GP’ by clicking here.
+You can find more information about ‘GPs and your mental health’ by clicking here.